Motivic Tambara Functors: Normed effective homotopy modules II: main theorem

 Note that $\E X = \tau_{\le 0}^\eff \Sigma^\infty_+ X$.
 By Lemma \ref{prop:nalg-nullification}, $f_\#, p_\otimes, g^*$ commute with the localization functor $\tau_{\le 0}^\eff$.
 Consequently we find that

 and hence

 From now on, we will suppress $[1/e]$ from the notation; it should be understood that all homotopy modules in sight are in $\HI_0(k)[1/e]$, and if not should be replaced by $(?)[1/e]$.
+We will also write $X_Y$ for $X \times_k Y$, particularly when viewed as a $Y$-scheme, and similarly for other pairs of schemes.
 It follows that a morphism of effective homotopy modules $\alpha \in [UF \E X, A]$ consists of the following data: \begin{itemize} \item For each $S \in \SmQP_k$ and each finite étale morphism $p: Y \to S$, a class $\alpha_p \in A(R_p (X_Y))$, \end{itemize} subject to the following compatibility condition: \begin{itemize} \item For every cartesian square

 in $\SmQP_k$ with $p_1$ (and hence $p_2$) finite étale, denote by $q: R_{p_1}(X_{Y_1}) \to R_{p_2}(X_{Y_2})$ the canonical map induced by $k$.
 Then $q^*(\alpha_{p_2}) = \alpha_{p_1} \in A(R_{p_1}(X_{Y_1}))$. \end{itemize}